 Bonus: Best Desserts in St. George, Utah

-Because every great meal deserves a sweet dessert to go with it!
+Because every great meal from our guide to the best St. George restaurants deserves a sweet dessert to go with it!
 Here is a list of our favorite places for a treat in St. George.

 3. Twentyfive Main Cafe & Cake